yangjl/Demo/README.md

 # Install

 `git clone https://github.com/yangjl/Demo.git`
+Remove the largedata folder:
+`rmdir largedata`
-In addition, you have to manually copy the `largedata` folder to your directory:
+Then make a link to the `largedata` folder to your directory:
-`cp -r /group/grigrp5/ECL298/largedata/ .`
+`ln -s /group/jrigrp5/ECL298/Demo/largedata ./largedata`

 # Directory